-- (16) An employee will be entitled, after each period of 12 months continuous service and before the completion of the subsequent period of 12 months service, to take annual leave in one continuous period or in two periods of not less than two weeks on each occasion. - (17) An employee may, with the approval of the Employer, be allowed to take the annual leave prescribed by this clause before the completion of 12 months continuous service as prescribed by subclause (1) of this clause. - (18) By agreement between the Employer and the employee annual leave may be taken in multiple portions of not less than one day. - (19) By agreement between the Employer and the employee, an employee may elect to take twice the period of any portion of their annual leave at half pay. - (20) Accrued annual leave in excess of 10 weeks will be taken at the operational convenience of the Employer.
-The minimum period to be taken will be 5 days.
+- (16) An employee will be entitled, after each period of 12 months continuous service and before the completion of the subsequent period of 12 months service, to take annual leave in one continuous period or in two periods of not less than two weeks on each occasion. - (17) An employee may, with the approval of the Employer, be allowed to take the annual leave prescribed by this clause before the completion of 12 months continuous service as prescribed by subclause (1) of this clause. - (18) By agreement between the Employer and the employee annual leave may be taken in multiple portions of not less than one day. - (19) By agreement between the Employer and the employee, an employee may elect to take twice the period of any portion of their annual leave at half pay. - (20) Subject to subclause (21) of this clause, accrued annual leave in excess of 10 weeks will be taken at the operational convenience of the Employer.
+The minimum period to be taken will be 5 days. - (21) Where an employee has had their leave application denied within the preceding 12 months and as a result they have accrued annual leave in excess of 10 weeks, subclause (20) of this clause will not apply.